gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    content, when it has been decrypted and its integrity been verified, enabling partial user message delivery to the ULP.
-   However, for efficient operation and avoiding flow control stalls if user message fragments are not frequently and expiendtly moved to upper layer memory buffers, the receiver buffer needs to be larger.
+   However, for efficient operation and avoiding flow control stalls if user message fragments are not frequently and expediently moved to upper layer memory buffers, the receiver buffer needs to be larger.